Proudly presenting the Vienna Christmas Market

 Oh Christmas Tree

 The Christmas tree at the Vienna Christmas Market represents the heart of this traditional Christmas market.
 Each year since 1959, a splendid conifer grown in the magnificent countryside has been donated by a different Austrian province or the province of South Tyrol in northern Italy.
-This year’s Christmas tree for Vienna will be coming from the South Tyrol municipality of Enneberg, which is situated in the Badia Valia in the South Tyrol Dolomites.

 But where does the tradition of the Christmas tree actually come from?